smartdevcode/react-native-code-push/README.md

 * __installMode__ *(codePush.InstallMode)* - Indicates when you would like to "install" the update after downloading it, which includes reloading the JS bundle in order for any changes to take affect.
 Defaults to `codePush.InstallMode.ON_NEXT_RESTART`.
 Refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.

 * __updateDialog__ *(UpdateDialogOptions)* - An "options" object used to determine whether a confirmation dialog should be displayed to the end user when an update is available, and if so, what strings to use.
 Defaults to `null`, which has the effect of disabling the dialog completely.
 Setting this to any truthy value will enable the dialog with the default strings, and passing an object to this parameter allows enabling the dialog as well as overriding one or more of the default strings.
+Before enabling this option within an App Store-distributed app, please refer to [this note](#user-content-apple-note).

     The following list represents the available options and their defaults:

     * __appendReleaseDescription__ *(Boolean)* - Indicates whether you would like to append the description of an available release to the notification message which is displayed to the end user.
 Defaults to `false`.

     * __descriptionPrefix__ *(String)* - Indicates the string you would like to prefix the release description with, if any, when displaying the update notification to the end user.
 Defaults to `" Description: "`